-”I want to transfer on-premise mailbox to Office 365.
+”I want to transfer Exchange on-premise mailbox to Office 365.
 Half of the task is completed, but one of my important emails is not moving.
 I don’t know the issue.
 Every time I tried to transfer the mail it gives me, a message like the Target user already has a primary mailbox.
 Can anyone help me out and tell me the best possible reason for the problem I am facing?
-How to migrate on-premise to Office 365?”
+How to migrate Exchange on-premise to Office 365?”

 ”Can anyone please suggest how to migrate On-premise Exchange Server to Office 365?“

-Microsoft Exchange server work on a fixed life cycle, during which it introduces new features, security updates, etc. Typically the life cycle lasts up to 10 years from the initial launch of the product.
-After that, the lifecycle comes to an end & Microsoft stops providing support for that product.
+Microsoft Exchange servers work on a fixed life cycle, during which it introduces new features, security updates, etc. Typically the life cycle lasts up to 10 years from the initial launch of the product.
+After that, the lifecycle comes to an end & Microsoft stops providing support for that respective product.
 And, Exchange servers are no exception.
 In fact, MS Exchange 2010 reached its end of support in Oct 2020.

 That’s why it’s essential to keep yourself updated and migrate your Exchange on-premise data to another convenient platform by considering the possible options.

 To help you retire or move your Exchange server deployment, Microsoft Office 365 is the simple & best option.
-So, in this technical write-up, we will discuss various methods for migrating Exchange On Premise to Office 365.
+So, in this technical write-up, we will discuss various methods for migrating Exchange On-Premise to Office 365.

 You have two choices to execute the migration process.
 One, through manual methods or use an automated solution.

 Let’s talk about the manual methods; usually, there are 4 ways available.